Top 15 Venture Capital Firms for Information Technology Startups

 11. Day One Ventures

-Day One Ventures is a San Francisco-based firm that backs early-stage, customer-focused companies.
-A key part of their model is actively leading communications and PR for the startups in their portfolio.
+Day One Ventures is a San Francisco-based firm that invests in customer-focused companies.
+A key part of their model is that they also spearhead communications for the startups they back.

 You can refer to their website here.